cole007/mudstone/README.md

 # This is a pre ES6 branch, includes legacy tasks like png sprites, icon fonts, concat js files etc

+## Caveat, there is to svg2png task, so you will need to manually save png files for spriting

 See user-guide.md

 ###### Requirements